-Can I give My Dog Peaches?
-Answer: Yes, occasionally but NEVER the pit!
+Can I Give My Dog Peaches?
+Answer: Yes, occasionally but never the pit

-It is a fact that peaches can be exactly dangerous for dogs.
-The fruit itself is not actually harmful but the seed inside is what you have to be very concerned with.
+It’s a fact that peaches can be dangerous for dogs.
+The fruit itself is not harmful but the seed inside is what you have to be very concerned with.

 Poison Cyanide is the Pits

-Depending on the size of your dog, one or two peach pits probably won’t noticeably harm them but cumulative adverse effects
+Depending on the size of your dog, one or two peach pits probably won’t harm them but cumulative adverse effects

 Symptoms of Cyanide Poisoning